 Things to Do in Malinalco

-Malinalco is a delightful town to simply wander around with cobbled streets, colourful houses and gardens filled with tropical fruit trees and flowers.
-Officially designated a pueblo magico (magical town), it’s one of a handful of pretty colonial towns within easy weekend distance from Mexico City.
+A weekend in Malinalco is a wonderful escape from Mexico City.
+It’s a delightful town to simply wander around with cobbled streets, colourful houses and gardens filled with tropical fruit trees and flowers.
+Officially designated a pueblo magico (magical town), it’s one of a handful of pretty colonial towns within easy weekend distance from the capital.
 The central town square is predictably lively and a market is held at weekends.
-The following are some activities that we have enjoyed on our trips to Malinalco.
+The following are some activities that we have enjoyed on our visits to Malinalco with kids.
 One word of warning, the hilly cobbled streets are not kind to strollers or pushchairs!
 Bring a baby carrier or kiddy backpack instead.

 Meet the Local Residents at the Museo Vivo